gowachin/matreex/inst/paper/paper.md

 ## Usage and availability

-`matreex` was designed to be expanded to fit new research ideas and is in continuous development and have been used in different scientific publications (@kunstler2021, @guyennon2023, **TODO Barrere, Baranger ?**).
+`matreex` was designed to be expanded to fit new research ideas and is in continuous development and have been used in different scientific publications (@kunstler2021, @guyennon2023, **TODO Barrere et 2014; Barrere et al. in prep, Baranger et al in prep**).
 The ability to simulate forests easily with a designed R package will help ecologists analyse the effect of climate change, change in disturbance regimes, and the interplay with forest management of European forests.

 `matreex` is an open-source package made available under the MIT license.
 Installation and usage instructions can be found at the  website [TODO mettre le site en ligne avec une vrai url](https://forgemia.inra.fr/lessem/matreex)